Just Fine: Remixes

-The official remix was produced by Swizz Beatz called "Just Fine (Treat 'Em Right Remix)", which samples "Treat 'Em Right" by Chubb Rock and features Lil Wayne and Swizz Beatz on background vocals.
+The official remix was called "Just Fine (Treat 'Em Right Remix)" (which samples "Treat 'Em Right" by Chubb Rock) and features a verse from Lil Wayne, and production handled by Swizz Beatz, who also provides background vocals.
 There are four versions of this remix: The main remix version has Lil Wayne's verse on the beginning after the intro, the second remix version features a verse by Precise, along with Lil Wayne, the third remix version has Lil Wayne's verse on the near end of the song, and the fourth remix version is a no rap version, omitting Lil Wayne's verse.

 The second official remix of "Just Fine" features Lil' Mama, which was a pre-order only track on iTunes when the album was released.
 An alternate music video for this remix was produced.